westey-m/semantic-kernel-1/docs/decisions/00NN-agents-with-memory.md

 Assistant assistant =
     await assistantClient.CreateAssistantAsync(
         this.Model,
-        name: "FinanceAgent",
+        name: "FriendlyAssistant",
-        instructions: "You are an expert in financial management and accounting and can use tools to consolidate invoices and payments");
+        instructions: "You are a friendly assistant");
 OpenAIAssistantAgent agent = new(assistant, assistantClient) { Kernel = kernel };

-var createThreadResponse = await assistantClient.CreateThreadAsync(cancellationToken: cancellationToken);
+var createThreadResponse = await assistantClient.CreateThreadAsync();

+await agent.AddChatMessageAsync(createThreadResponse.Value.Id, new ChatMessageContent(AuthorRole.User, "What is the capital of France"));
 await agent.InvokeAsync(createThreadResponse.Value.Id);

+// Bedrock Agent
+var client = new AmazonBedrockAgentClient();
+var agentModel = await this.Client.CreateAndPrepareAgentAsync(new()
+{
+    AgentName = "FriendlyAssistant",
+    Description = "Friendly Assistant",
+    Instruction = "You are a friendly assistant", AgentResourceRoleArn = TestConfiguration.BedrockAgent.AgentResourceRoleArn,
+    FoundationModel = TestConfiguration.BedrockAgent.FoundationModel,
+});
+var agent = new BedrockAgent(agentModel, this.Client);
+agent.InvokeAsync(BedrockAgent.CreateSessionId(), "What is the capital of France");
 ```